Ciara Mageean set for 1,500m final after composed run in Doha

 It went to the Track Judges for review, only for now both Ingebrigtsen brothers are through to Friday evening’s semi-finals (6.05pm): Jakob has improved his best time this summer to 3:30.16, and with biggest kick and confidence of all the brothers looks well capable of winning gold in that event.

-In a truly extraordinary women’s 400m final, the seemingly unbeatable Shaunae Miller-Uibo from Bahamas ran a brilliant personal best of 48.37, only to surrender to the unheralded Salwa Eid Naser from Bahrain, who ran an incredible 48.14 to win gold, the third fastest in history.
-Her best coming to Doha was 49.17, the 21-year-old better known over the 200m, if known at all.
+In a truly extraordinary women’s 400m final, the seemingly unbeatable Shaunae Miller-Uibo from Bahamas ran a brilliant personal best of 48.37, only to surrender to Salwa Eid Naser from Bahrain, who ran an incredible 48.14 to win gold, the third fastest in history.
+Her best coming to Doha this season was 49.17, although the 21-year-old did win silver in London two years ago.